 As God’s “holy and dearly beloved” people, we also should “clothe ourselves with compassion, kindness, humility, gentleness, and patience” (v.
 12).
 These aren’t flashy, onstage attributes.
 More often they’re the unseen, unapplauded actions of those who serve others in simple ways: patience with a stubborn child, kindness to a rude cashier, gentleness with an angry spouse, compassion for a homeless veteran.

 Sometimes it’s even more difficult for us to forgive others than to serve them.
-Perhaps that’s why Paul adds “bear with each other and forgive whatever grievances you may have against one another” (v.
+Perhaps that’s why Paul added “bear with each other and forgive whatever grievances you may have against one another” (v.
 13).
-Of course, the only way any of us can resemble Jesus in these ways is by allowing His love to flow through us (v.
+Of course, the only way any of us can resemble Jesus in these ways is by allowing his love to flow through us (v.
 14).

 The next time you look in the mirror to check your physical appearance, think about your spiritual appearance as well.
 Much more important than a clean face is a clean heart—one that resembles Jesus.